 The fellow camper who peeped over the bathroom stall wall to watch me pee.
 The fourth-grade classmate who, upon staying the night, unbuttoned my shorts and fondled me while I pretended to be sleeping — after we consensually experimented with our new-found sexualities.
 The numerous times friends or strangers have visually ogled, or even fondled, my chest in disbelief that men can have breasts.
 The numerous times a fellow gay bar patron has grabbed either my butt or genitals or both.
 The first boyfriend, 24 to my 18 years of age, who (unsuccessfully) attempted to have condomless sex with me on his friends’ living room floor.
 The other sexual partners who (unsuccessfully) pressured me to have sex without a condom.
+Or, the guy who successfully did penetrate me without a condom after I stated very clearly that penetration was off-limits.
 The fellow academic summer program participant who pressured me to drink more at the bar, even after I clearly declined, (I presume) to get me drunk enough to have sex.
 The friend and colleague who felt me up in front of my faculty adviser at an academic conference on sexualities.

 Now having written that list of experiences, I feel a bit queasy.
 But, I still refrain from labeling myself as a victim or survivor of sexual violence.
 I worry doing so trivializes the experiences of people, particularly women and children, who have actually been raped or sexually assaulted.
 Maybe I hold too limited of a concepualization of sexual violence, erasing men’s experiences, erasing same-sex sexual violence, or allow any degree of my own interest in the other person involved deny the non-consensual aspects.
 Maybe I fear what follows thinking of myself as a victim of sexual violence.